jab/bidict/docs/other-functionality.rst

 :func:`bidict.inverted`
 -----------------------

-bidict provides the :class:`~bidict.inverted` iterator to help you get inverse items from various types of objects.
+Bidict provides the :class:`~bidict.inverted` iterator to help you get inverse items from various types of objects.

 Pass in a mapping to get the inverse mapping: